 Fig. 5 describes the layout of the pen device.
-The pen will consist of an ESP8266 NodeMCU, green LED, IMU, and a button.
-The NodeMCU will be powered via two 3.7 V batteries that will be able to supply 2 Ah.
-This ESP8266 will also be able to power the IMU through its 3.3 V pin and will be connected to a button and LED to receive inputs and provide visual feedback to the user.
+The pen will consist of an Arduino Nano, 2 green LEDs, 2 buttons.

+a HC-005 bluetooth module, and an IMU.
+The Arduino Nano will be powered via a USB cable that will be able to supply 2 Ah.
+The Arduino Nano will also be able to power the IMU through its 3.3 V pin and power the HC-005 through its 5V pin.
+The Arduino will be connected to the buttons and LEDs to receive inputs and provide visual feedback to the user.